 The Kyoto College of Graduate Studies for Informatics (KCGI) professor and singer-songwriter Nizza Melas MUΣA show, which was the director and vocalist, was held on August 6, 2016 at the Kyoto University of Information Science and Technology Kyoto Hall in front of the satellite station hall.
-It was.The MUΣA Show is a comprehensive performing arts program featuring songs from the album "MUΣA," created by Professor Nizza Melas to commemorate KCG's 50th anniversary (2013), in collaboration with performances and videos.MUΣA means "goddess" in Greek.This year was the second time the show was held, following the one in January, and eight songs from the MUΣA album were performed.
+It was.The MUΣA Show is a comprehensive performing arts show featuring songs from the album "MUΣA," created by Professor Nitza Melas to commemorate KCG's 50th anniversary (2013), in collaboration with performances and videos.MUΣA means "goddess" in Greek.This year was the second time the show was held, following the one in January, and eight songs from the MUΣA album were performed.

-For this show, Professor Nizza Melas collaborated with a variety of artists from the United States to create an unprecedented and original stage.Lisa Yamasaki, a highly acclaimed hair artist in the U.S. who has been active mainly in Los Angeles, participated in the event and presented her creative hair art and costumes inspired by MUΣA's songs.On the screen at the back of the stage, a fantastic computer-generated image created by Associate Professor Kirill Kosik of KCGI to match the image of the song was projected.The dance was choreographed by Kana Miyamoto, a native of Fukuoka Prefecture who began learning dance at an early age and is currently active as a dance instructor based in Los Angeles, and the make-up was done by ROSHAR, a master make-up artist active mainly in New York and Los Angeles.
+For this show, Professor Nitza Melas collaborated with a diverse group of artists active in the U.S., resulting in an unprecedented and creative stage.Lisa Yamasaki, a highly acclaimed hair artist in the U.S. who has been active mainly in Los Angeles, participated in the event, showing her creative hair art and costumes inspired by MUΣA's songs.On the screen behind the stage, a fantastic computer-generated image was projected, created by Associate Professor Kirill Kosik of KCGI to match the image of the song.The dance choreography was done by Kana Miyamoto, a native of Fukuoka Prefecture who began learning dance as a child and is now a dance instructor based in Los Angeles, and the makeup was done by ROSHAR, a master makeup artist active in New York and Los Angeles.